Fleur de Lys (Los Angeles, California): Overview

 Situated on five acres of land in Holmby Hills, the 45,000 sqft property has twelve bedrooms, fifteen baths, a fifty-seat theater, a ballroom, a gym, a pool house, a 1,200 ft running track, a tennis court and a guest house.
 There is a 200 yd driveway from the gate to the main house.

 The house was commissioned in 1996 and completed in 2002, epitomizing the opulence and grandeur of French architecture inspired by Vaux le Vicomte and Versailles.
 It was designed by architect Richardson Robertson III of Robertson Partners who ensured that every detail aligned with the aesthetics of grand French chateaux.

 Completed in 2002, the 45,000-square-foot mansion was the brainchild of Suzanne and David Saperstein, who sought to create a residence that melded historical elegance with modern luxury.
-The estate spans five acres and includes a variety of luxurious amenities, such as a spa, a pool with a pavilion, a championship tennis court, and a garden folly.
+The estate spans five acres and includes a variety of luxurious amenities, such as a spa, a pool with a pavilion, a tennis court, and a garden folly.
 The landscaping is meticulously designed with flat lawns, ornamental gardens, and mature trees, creating a secluded, countryside ambiance in the heart of Los Angeles.
 The 600-foot-long driveway enhances the estate's grandeur and privacy, leading to a tree-lined allée and a cobblestone-paved motor court.

 Suzanne Saperstein's vision for Fleur de Lys was deeply influenced by her passion for French 18th-century art and architecture.
 She enlisted Gregory Mauge, a renowned expert in 17th to 19th-century decorative arts, to curate the estate’s extensive collection of antiques and artworks.
 Mauge's expertise ensured that each piece within the mansion was authentic and historically significant, adding a layer of cultural depth to the estate.
 His role encompassed authenticity assessment, historical research, appraisal, and private collection curation.

-The interior of Fleur de Lys was adorned with museum-quality French antiques, creating an atmosphere of timeless elegance.
-The grand foyer features a massive chandelier and marble columns topped in gold leaf, setting the tone for the rest of the mansion.
-The main salon, designed to extend the full width of the house, is furnished with rare antiques, ensuring that even Louis XIV would find it suitably opulent.
-The estate also includes a 3,000-square-foot manager’s house and staff quarters, accommodating up to ten people.
+The interior of Fleur de Lys was adorned with museum-quality French antiques.
+The grand foyer features a massive chandelier and marble columns topped in gold leaf.
+The main salon, designed to extend the full width of the house, is furnished with rare antiques.
+The estate also includes a 3,000-square-foot manager's house and staff quarters, accommodating up to ten people.

-One of the unique aspects of Fleur de Lys is its comprehensive landscaping, which includes formal gardens and mature trees, providing a secluded and serene environment.
-The estate’s completion marked a significant achievement in modern luxury homebuilding, countering skepticism about the possibility of constructing grand estates with the same level of craftsmanship and attention to detail as those from the early 20th century.

 Lot is 4.19 acre between Carolwood and Angelo Drives.
 Main entrance on Angelo drive.
 Total floor area is 35,046 sqft.